pcdshub/pcdsdevices/docs/source/upcoming_release_notes/949-kbo-fixes.rst

 Device Updates
 --------------
-Flow/Pressure sensor hardware added to MR2K4 KBO.
-Update software for readbacks.

-Added KBOMirrorHE class
-Added Y axis to KBOMirror status
+- Added Y axis to KBOMirror status printout

 New Devices
 -----------
-- N/A
+- Added KBOMirrorHE class to be used with KBOMirrors with cooling, like MR2K4.

 Bugfixes
 --------